 Burn Gardens and Wood Donation Stations will be along the Esplanade at 3, 6 and 9 o’clock.
 Trained volunteers will assist you.
-Staffing begins Sunday at 9 am and continues 24 hours a day through the Tuesday after the Temple burn.
-Burn only clean (no paint) wood or paper.
+Staffing begins at the end of the event Sunday at 9 am and continues 24 hours a day through the Tuesday after event week.
+No particle board, paper, trash, or painted wood please.
 Carpets, cushioned furniture, PVC and other plastics release dioxins, formaldehyde and other nasty stuff, and are not allowed to be burned.
 The Community Burn Gardens are low to the ground and produce smoke that is easily inhaled.
-The low temperature of these fires, combined with incomplete combustion, emits toxic gases and particulates.
+The low temperature of these fires, combined with incomplete combustion, emits toxic gasses and particulates.

 We love fire at Burning Man, but we must burn safely.
 Whether you want to have a burn barrel, plan to burn your artwork, or want to incorporate flame effects in your artwork or Mutant Vehicle, you must follow our Fire Art Safety Guidelines (posted on the Burning Man website).
 If you intend to burn your art installation, you must register with the Art Department and the Fire Art Safety Team (FAST) prior to arriving at the event.